gquittet/graceful-server/README.md

 ## Features

-✔ It's listening system events to gracefully close your API on interruption.
+✔ It's listening to system events to gracefully close your API on interruption.

 ✔ It facilitates the disconnect of data sources on shutdown.